 Developed by the Division of Clinical Informatics at Beth Israel Deaconess Medical Center, Alicanto™ is an online collaboration platform for learning, group collaborations, and clinical care coordination used at Harvard hospitals.
 MIT is using Alicanto to share best practices with global learning communities.
 Alicanto is being used at Beth Israel Deaconess Medical Center for cancer clinical collaborations and clinical consultations across an extensive health network.
 Alicanto is named after the mythical Chilean bird that illuminates and helps miners out of mine shafts.
 Healthcare today is a maze of silos of data and fragmented systems.
 Alicanto aims to bring data and communications integrated into a seamless experience.

 Alicanto has tools to support group collaboration, such as web conferencing, document sharing, and discussion forums.
 Alicanto has tools for managing clinical trials and clinical practice guidelines and an online consultation system for virtual tumor boards and patient referrals.
 Clinical data can be securely shared and viewed online or with a mobile app.

-Alicanto also has an iOS App that can be used to access the Alicanto sites, save content locally and get push notifications of new content and meetings.
+Alicanto also has an iOS App and an Andriod App that can be used to access the Alicanto sites, save content locally and get push notifications of new content and meetings.

-See our latest site Alicanto Clinical Trials that allows you to search for trials worldwide, subscribe to updates to trials by trial name or condition.
+See our latest site Alicanto Clinical Trials which allows you to search for trials worldwide and subscribe to updates to trials by trial name or condition.

 For more information to license Alicanto for your institution, visit https://www.alicantocloud.com and please contact Yuri Quintana, Ph.D., Chief, Division of Clinical Informatics, Beth Israel Deaconess Medical Center, at email: firstname.lastname@example.org